The role of gap junctions and clustered connectivity in emergent synchronisation patterns of inhibitory neuronal networks: DISCUSSION

 Such a bistable regime therefore provides a potential substrate through which an external input can rapidly transition between synchronous and asynchronous regimes in clustered interneuron networks.
-Interestingly, in the cerebellum, stellate cells and basket cells both receive feedforard excitation from parallel fibers inputs \cite{cayco-gajic2019}.
+Interestingly, in the cerebellum, stellate cells and basket cells both receive feedforard excitation from parallel fibres inputs \cite{cayco-gajic2019}.
 This feedforward excitation, as observed in our model, allows for a rapid switch between synchrony and asynchrony of the network upon receiving a brief positive input current.
 Moreover, due to their spatial organisation (stellate cells are found mostly in the upper molecular layer whereas basket cells are found mostly in the lower molecular layer), basket cells also receive sparse feedback inhibition from the collaterals of adjacent Purkinje cells.
 By introducing this organisation of clustered connectivity in our model (i.e. one cluster predominantly exhibiting chemical synapses and the other predominantly exhibiting gap junctions) demonstrates that a brief \emph{inhibitory} input current targeting the basket cell cluster (predominantly gap-junctional connections) can cause suppression of synchronous spiking in both clusters.
-Interestingly, this result mirrors experimental findings that in both in vitro and in vivo recordings of the mouse cerebellum \cite{halverson2022}. \\

-Based on our results, we speculate a possible mechanism by which excitatory input from parallel fibers could cause rapid-onset synchrony in MLIs by transitioning average network activity from the stable fixed point to the limit cycle, after which inhibition from Purkinje cell collaterals onto basket cells could rapidly return the network back to the asynchronous steady state.
-This could provide a mechanism for rapid, transient synchrony in MLI networks that could help recruit downstream populations. \\
+Interestingly, this result mirrors experimental findings both in vitro and in vivo recordings of the mouse cerebellum \cite{halverson2022}.
+Based on our results, we speculate a possible mechanism by which excitatory input from parallel fibres could cause rapid-onset synchrony in MLIs by transitioning average network activity from the stable fixed point to the limit cycle, after which inhibition from Purkinje cell collaterals onto basket cells could rapidly return the network back to the asynchronous steady state.
+This could provide a mechanism for rapid, transient synchrony in MLI networks that could help recruit downstream populations.